Send us your resume, including work history and experience. Put it into the body of the email. Do not send attachments as they will not be opened.

 Please also address the following questions in your email:

-A. Verifiable transcription experience (not required, but preferred).
+A. Transcription experience.
 AAERT certification highly desirable.
-B. Secretarial, administrative, legal, or court reporting experience, if any C. Availability, day, evening, weekend, overnight D. Your time zone and state of residence E. Hours per week you can devote to this work F. Version of Windows you are using G. Type of internet connection you have H. Whether you own and use a foot pedal I. Software and equipment you know how to use (including all word processing programs, transcription, etc.) J. Why you want a work-at-home position.
+B. Do you use MS Word, Word Perfect or both?
+C. Availability, day, evening, weekend, overnight D. Your time zone and state of residence E. Hours per week you can devote to this work F. Do you have high speed Internet Access (needed for video files) G. Do you use a foot pedal?
+H. Are you a full time student?
+I. Are you employed full time?
+J. Why you want a work-at-home position.

 Once we receive your information, selected applicants will be invited to participate in our screening process to be considered for the work.